 Legends of Boxing was created in 2003 and released as a free print-and-play PDF.
 From 2004 to 2011, hundreds of fighters were rated both by the game designer as well as LOB players around the world.
 The updated ratings were kept in a terrific Excel workbook created by Rocco Del Sesto.
 Also in 2005, an impressive computer (Windows) version of LOB was created by Bill Salm which won-over hundreds of players over the years.
-Many still play it today, even though it's not up-to-date, so that speaks volumes of Bill's work!
+Many still play it today, so that speaks volumes of Bill's work!
 Finally in 2019, the time came for this game to be remade as a professional commercial product and we endeavor to offer the quality game we thought we'd never see!

 Special Thanks to the following contributors:

 - LOB for Windows (discontinued, but much credit is due!) - Bill Salm (software, GUI, programming)

 - Fighter Ratings - Bill Salm, Rocco Del Sesto (ratings spreadsheet), Ron Arnst, Jim Chaffin, Mike Schnepp, Tom Gerbasi, Keith Higdon

 - Play-testing: Jim Chaffin, Dave Arlington, Vinny Mancini, Jeff Downey, Keith Higdon, Nigel Ward, and Denis Quinn

 Click on the links (red lettering) below to begin downloading game files.
 The content of each download is described below.
 Fighter ratings are provided as a separate download, in the event that they are revised or expanded.

 To get your copy of Legends of Boxing, go to our Shop!

 The files below are free supplements for Legends of Boxing.
 Download and print as desired.
 Thank you to those who have supported the game thus far!